smfactor/smfactor.github.io/aboutme.md

 ### My story

-I enjoy hiking and camping in what little free time I have.
+I enjoy hiking and camping in my free time.
 I also dabble in astrophotography.
 Below are a few pictures I took.
 (More to come, including pictures of the 2017 solar eclipse from Grand Teton National Park!)

 The Orion Nebula from Mauna Kea VIS, HI (Nikon D5200 300mm f/6.3 59x2sec ISO:6400)
 ![ASTOri](../assets/img/Stack.jpg "The Orion Nebula")